jazzyguo/guo-gains/README.md

 Shadcn/ui for ui components

-Zustand/context for state management
+Zustand/context using local storage for state management

-react-hook-form for form validation/error handling
+react-hook-form for forms with validation/error handling

 Input some physical information like your age, weight, and height and your fitness goals in order to get tailored workout plans and caloric needs to help achieve those gains.